rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 - PCB_TOP was bonded on top of the high voltage electrolytic capacitor designated CAP‑E in the BOM (270 µF, 450 V, ±20%, 85 °C, 30×35 mm) @CoSyBackEndPCB2025 to sample the response directly on a central component.

--A third triaxial sensor, PCB_CENTER was positioned near the geometric centre to capture global motion and provide a reference for relative deformation.
+- PCB_CENTER, A third triaxial sensor, was positioned near the geometric centre to capture global motion and provide a reference for relative deformation.
 This layout maximises modal observability, separates bending and torsional participation, avoids nodal lines, and minimises mass loading.

+The sensor placements are shown in @accelerometer_placement.
 #figure(
     box(stroke: 1pt+black)[
       #image("../../Images/accelerometer_placement.jpg", width: 120mm)